nasa/DdsJs/README.md

 `install` script fragment that calls `cmake-js compile`, as well as contain dependencies on `cmake-js` and (highly recommended) `bindings`.

+Refer to the `examples` directory in the source distribution in order to glean what the typical Node.js add-on package source tree should look like.

 ## Building Node.js Add-on

 After the aforementioned files are created, the command `cmake-js build` should build the add-on.

+## Distributing the Add-on

+Once the custom add-on is built using the **DDS.js** tools and libraries, it may be packaged for distribution using the `npm pack` command (run from the source tree).
+The aforementioned command will produce a `*.tgz` archive that can then be installed onto the target application as a Node.js module.
+The `Bin`-variants of **DDS.js** must also be distributed with the add-on.

 # Applicable Licenses